proxify-ab/proxify-php-code-style/README.md

 ```
 These commands will use proxify code style rules by default, which are made on top of laravel preset.
 For more details you can check [laravel pint docs](https://laravel.com/docs/pint)
+Although it's not recommended, you still can use laravel pint commands directly
+as well as custom pint.json config file.

 ### VSCode setup
 Install Laravel pint plugin: